rbnorris3/angular-tour-2/README.md

 # Changes to make the Angular tutorial work.

-These are the modifications I found necessary to follow the tutorial and make it work.
+These are my notes and details for some modifications I found necessary in the tutorial to make the project work.

 ## Create a project